 Recipients' Title VI Programs must include a copy of the agency's Title VI complaint procedure.
 The complaint procedure and complaint form shall be available on the recipient's website.
 The Title VI Complaint Procedure is a vital document.
 If any of the Limited English Proficient (LEP) populations in your service area meet the Safe Harbor threshold (see Chapter III), then the complaint procedure should be provided in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor Threshold.
-At a minimum, the complaint procedure should include a notice-"If information is needed in another language, then contact [phone number]"-should be stated in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor threshold.
+At a minimum, the complaint procedure should be stated in English and in another language, then contact [phone number]"-should be stated in English and in any other language(s) spoken by LEP populations that meet the Safe Harbor threshold.